jncraton/operating-systems-cpsc4420/lectures/29-security.md

 -----------------

 - Owners should control physical access to systems
-- Unecrypted drives must be protected from theft
+- Encrypted drives must be protected from theft

 Adversaries
 -----------